ThisWasntTaken/ThisWasntTaken.github.io/_projects/1OpenSet.md

 <li>All other images are considered to be artifacts and should be rejected.</li>
 <li>Implementation of the technique <a href="https://arxiv.org/abs/1511.06233">OpenMax</a> as an application to this dataset.</li>
 <li>Created a novel approach that performed well on this dataset : classification of an artifact varies highly when its image is center-cropped with varying sizes.
 This distinguishes an artifact from a positive class sample as the latter is classified consistently into the same positive class.</li>
-<li>Contributed to a paper that has been accepted in the <a href="https://sites.google.com/view/med-neurips-2019">Medical Imaging meets NeurIPS 2019 Workshop</a>, 33rd conference NeurIPS 2019.</li>
+<li>Work included in a paper that has been accepted in the <a href="https://sites.google.com/view/med-neurips-2019">Medical Imaging meets NeurIPS 2019 Workshop</a>, 33rd conference NeurIPS 2019.</li>
 </ul>